 type -a pwd

-As you can see from the output below, the shell builtin has priority over the standalone executable and it will be used whenever you type
+As you can see from the output below, the shell builtin has priority over the standalone executable and it is used whenever you type

 pwd.
-If you want to use the standalone pwd command you’ll need to use the full path to the binary
+If you want to use the standalone pwd binary type the full path to the file